What is a Stenographer?

 How Does Stenography Work?

+So, what is stenography and where did it originate?
 Stenography is the art and science of accurately capturing the spoken word.
-The court reporting practice has been around for millenia, always working to solve the challenge of speed.
+The court reporting practice has been around for millennia, always working to solve the challenge of speed.

 Even with modern ergonomic laptops, the fastest typists can only enter 80 to 120 words per minute.
 Depending on the dialect and speaker, English is spoken between 180 and 350 words per minute.

-Rather than typing down words and sentences—and never catching up with speakers—Stenographers use shorthand to quickly, and accurately, capture a verbatim record of what transpires through phonetic shorthand abbreviations.
+Rather than typing down words and sentences—and never catching up with speakers— court Stenographers use shorthand to quickly, and accurately, capture a verbatim record of what transpires through phonetic shorthand abbreviations.

 Unlike a QWERTY keyboard on a laptop that requires a one button press per character, the smaller steno machine keyboard: